 So I made one myself.

-If you follow my link by clicking here, or on the picture to the right, you'll be taken to my page where you'll be able to read some chicken 'In Memoriams' and, if you'd like, to write one yourself.
+Click here, or on the picture, to go to a page where you'll be able to read some chicken 'In Memoriams' and, if you'd like, to write one yourself.

-M. F. Siddiqui et al : 'Sudden Chicken Death Syndrome - An Overview.
+1. M. F. Siddiqui et al : 'Sudden Chicken Death Syndrome - An Overview'.
 Post Graduate School of Veterinary and Animal Sciences; published in Veterinary World, Volume 2, November 2009.

-UK Department for the Environment, Food and Rural Affairs (DEFRA) : 'Poultry Farming Welfare Regulations'.
+3. UK Department for the Environment, Food and Rural Affairs (DEFRA) : 'Poultry Farming: Health Regulations'.
 June 2013.